sail-ml/sail/docs/details/training.rst

 There it is!
 The way the works is simple.
 First, we create the loss function, then go into a loop for the number of epochs.
 We then iterate over every batch.
 Once we extract a batch, we feed it through the model.
 This creates the graph that is then used for calculating gradients.
 We calculate the loss, then propogate that error back through the grad using ``loss.backward()``.
 Finally, we call ``optimizer.update()`` to update all the parameters registered to the optimizer.

+To see more examples, please checkout the examples on `github <https://github.com/sail-ml/sail/tree/master/examples/>`_